The SEND Partnership name has been changed to SEND Information Advice and Support Service (SENDIASS).

 They offer accurate, up to date and impartial resources and information about the law on special educational needs and disability.
 This covers:

 - Education, health and social care

 - Your opportunities to participate

 - Where you can find help and advice

 - How you can access this support

-We provide information in many ways, for example through the Local Offer, publications, training events and conferences.
+They provide information in many ways, for example through the Local Offer, publications, training events and conferences.

 Sometimes information alone is not enough

-We can also offer more intensive support if you need it.
+They can also offer more intensive support if you need it.
 This can include helping with letters, attending meetings with you, or supporting you in discussions with the local authority, school or other setting.

 Is the service confidential?